- Students must be attending LIM College from the time of application through the conclusion of the program.

 - Students must have completed all prerequisites for the course component of the program by the time of the program start date.
 Please see "Credits" below for more information.

 WHEN & WHERE

-The LIM College summer study abroad application is due Monday, April 22, 2019 for the Summer 2019 term.
+The LIM College short-term study abroad application is due September 30, 2020 for the Buying Trip & Competitive Shop 2021.